mobilecoinfoundation/mobilecoin/BUILD.md

-Making `SGX_MODE` and `IAS_MODE` environment variables, and making `build.rs` scripts that read them and set features on these crates as needed, is the simplest way to make sure that there is one source of truth for these values for all the artifacts in the whole build.
+Making `SGX_MODE` and `IAS_MODE` environment variables, and making `build.rs` scripts that read them and set features on these crates as needed, is the simplest way to make sure that there is one source of truth for these values for all of the artifacts in the whole build.

 The `SGX_MODE` environment variable configuration is also used throughout Intel SGX SDK examples.